ngUpgraders/ng-forward/README.md

 - Those who want a production safe way to prepare their Angular 1 projects **now** for the easiest possible upgrade path **later**.
 - Those who are actively migrating to Angular 2, who'd like to use ng-forward as the first step in their migration strategy.
 Once you've used ng-forward to update all the syntax in your project, you can then optionally use [ng-upgrade](http://angularjs.blogspot.com/2015/08/angular-1-and-angular-2-coexistence.html) or go straight to Angular 2.

 *Currently in the Alpha phase, please contribute: [ng-forward issues](https://github.com/ngUpgraders/ng-forward/issues)*

-*Review the design doc to see our collective ideas: [Google Drive Design Doc](https://docs.google.com/document/d/1oq0T0-jicGzc5uYJc0LE1ZBHm0w1lhVB4IVqUPXWSCg/edit)*
+### Found a bug?
+Please [submit an issue](https://github.com/ngUpgraders/ng-forward/issues) with a plunkr that reproduces the bug.
+Here's a [ng-forward starter plunkr](http://plnkr.co/edit/ktxXKHyHQ5DLcixe6kpO?p=preview) that you can fork.

 ## Install